blazingdrummer/BakedModpack/README.md

   - updated BepInEx to v3.2.0
   - updated R2API to v2.4.10
   - updated Pingprovements to v1.5.1
-    - [ ] regenerate and update config
   - updated ShrineOfDio to v1.3.2
   - updated RTAutoSprintEx to v1.0.6
-    - [ ] added console command notes to README, including FOV control
+    - added console command notes to README, including FOV control
   - updated DiluvianDifficulty to v1.0.4
   - updated ShareSuite to v1.15.1
     - added player scale-back support for the Void Fields